 You can get set up with PayPal directly through PayPal Payments Standard or Payments Pro and use the company to process all of your customers’ credit card transactions.
 This means that whether they sign in to their PayPal account to pay (or enter their card information into your secure payment form directly) the transaction will be handled by PayPal.
 You will not have a merchant account with a traditional credit card processing company.

 PayPal offers flat rate pricing.
-Using PayPal as your processor may be a good choice if you have low monthly volume, but if you process a lot of cards, a flat rate processor is likely to be more expensive than other options.
+Using PayPal as your processor may be a good choice if you have low monthly volume.
+But if you process a lot of cards, a flat rate processor is likely to be more expensive.

 You can also choose to send invoices for payment instead of using a buy button.
 PayPal offers this video about its invoicing service: